 ElyEly (pop.
 3,944; pronounced “EE-lee”) is a sprawling crossroads community where US-6, US-50, and US-93 all intersect.
 For nearly 100 years, Ely was a boomtown flush with the wealth from the massive Kennecott-owned Liberty Pit copper mines, Nevada’s largest and longest-lived mining venture, which produced over a billion dollars’ worth of ore while employing nearly 10,000 people at its peak during the 1950s.
-After the main mines closed down in 1982, the railway that had shuttled pay dirt from the mines to the smelter was abandoned—track, stock, and depot.
-In 1985 the entire railroad operation was turned into Nevada Northern Railway Museum (775/289-2085, closed Tues.), and now you can take a 90-minute tour aboard the Ghost Train (around $25), pulled by a 1910 Baldwin Steamer locomotive.
+After the main mines closed down in 1982, the railroad that had shuttled pay dirt from the mines to the smelter was abandoned—track, stock, and depot.
+In 1985 the entire railroad operation was turned into Nevada Northern Railway Museum (775/289-2085, daily), and now you can take a 90-minute train ride (around $33), pulled by a 1910 Baldwin Steamer locomotive.
 The train leaves from the depot at the north end of East 11th Street and uses a ton of coal and 1,000 gallons of water.

-Ely’s other main stop is the White Pine Public Museum (2000 Aultman St./US-50, 775/289-4710, seasonal hours, free), which has a wide-ranging collection of minerals, mining implements, and Pony Express memorabilia on display.
+Ely’s other main stop is the White Pine Public Museum (2000 E. Aultman St./US-50, 775/289-4710, seasonal hours, $5), which has a wide-ranging collection of minerals, mining implements, and Pony Express memorabilia on display.

-For food, Ely has three coffee shops along US-50, plus the chance to down a milk shake at the soda fountain inside Economy Drug (775/289-4929), at Aultman and 7th Streets.
+For food, Ely has three coffee shops along US-50, plus the chance to down a milkshake at the soda fountain inside Economy Drug (775/289-4929), at Aultman and 7th Streets.

 The route east of Ely toward Great Basin National Park is an official “scenic route,” rolling across sagebrush plains and climbing over the Schell Creek and Snake Mountain ranges through dense groves of pine and juniper.